mrmacright/Metal-HUD-Mobile-Config/README.md

 ✅ iOS 16 or later / iPadOS 16 or later.
 Yes it works with iOS 18+ / iPadOS 18+

 ❌ Windows is not supported, do not make requests for it! macOS exclusive tools like xcrun devicectl are required that are not available on Windows
+✅ Apple TV HD (2015) and later are partially supported, see #Apple TV below

 ## Launching & Using The App